ldiego73/node-api-template-koa/modular-with-ts/README.md

 ## Features

-- Works with ES6/ES7 using Babel.
+- Works with ES6/ES7 using TypeScript.
 - Supports the latest node features.
 - Free and open source!